GluuFederation/docs-gg-prod/docs/source/admin-gui.md

 ### Service List

 Service entities, as the name implies, are abstractions of each of your own upstream services.
 Examples of Services would be a data transformation microservice, a billing API, etc. [More details](https://docs.konghq.com).

+!!!
+Note
+    The eye icon is used to see the raw json object.
+Use this when you want object id.

 ![3_service_list](img/3_1_service_list.png)

 | Tools | Details |